Above all else, guard your heart,

 3. Don’t go “as far as you can go”

-So many couples ask “how far they can go” without going “too far”.
+So many couples ask “how far can I go?” without going “too far”.
 Let me give you another way to think about it: “How far away from sin can you get?
 How close to purity and God’s plan can you get?”
 Those are much better, God-honoring questions!

 Practice it now before you enter a relationship, and it will be so much easier for you to remain pure and guard your heart!